vektor8891/deploy-adk-agent-engine/README.md

 # ADK Short Bot

 A Python-based agent that helps shorten messages using Google's Agent Development Kit (ADK) and Vertex AI.
+See the [Youtube video](https://www.youtube.com/watch?v=bPtKnDIVEsg) for details.

 ## Prerequisites